nadazaher/project4/README.md

-# project4 - Event Helper
+# Event Planner Guide in Egypt

 # Intro
 This app will help people in Egypt create their events - mainly weddings and engagement parties.
 There will be a list of event servies meaning the top DJs, photographers, venues, florists, and food caterers in Egypt and users can add an event service or comment/like another event service.
 Each event service will have contact info, description, and pictures/links to their works.
 This is inspired by the fact that there are a numerous amount of events like that in Egypt and everyone pretty much uses the same few services.